urilivshits/pageinference/README.md

-# 🌸 Iuliia's Lil Helper
+# 🤖 Browse Buddy: Iuliia's Lil Helper

 *Made with love for my brilliant wife, who deserves all the help browsers can give.*

 ## What is this delightful thing?

-Iuliia's Lil Helper is a Chrome extension I built for my amazing wife Iuliia, bringing AI assistance directly to her browsing experience.
+Browse Buddy: Iuliia's Lil Helper is a Chrome extension I built for my amazing wife Iuliia, bringing AI assistance directly to her browsing experience.
 Think of it as her personal AI assistant that actually knows what web page she's on – because she deserves technology that just works.

 ## ✨ Features That Actually Work